MayaChen350/MayaChen350/README.md

 Hi!
 I'm maya and I compile into yet another autistic transfem programmer

+I'm literally a programming nerd and I guess I just can't stop learning more languages for some reasons... no no I only speak french and english I meant programming languages like damn why is there so many jvm languages and what's the difference between Scala and F# really idk what I should learn at all.
+Wait neither you say?
+Pffft but functional programming is so fun fr!!

+I wish I had a favorite language.
+I'm so much adhd I want to use a different language nearly every week or smth.
+So many different ways to think and do stuff!
+Not really any specialization yet I'm just a Jevil ("I can do anything") girl tbh tbh

 I do different kind of stuff except art but I love solving problems!
 Feel free to contact me on discord (**@giratina_shiny**) or at maychennn@protonmail.com (but preferably we'll go on discord after)

 ---